Getting help - The Support Beacon

 Online support articles

 Support article suggestions are related to the page in ChurchSuite that you're viewing.
 You can also search by topic, phrase of keywords - press Enter after typing your search term to see a list of matching articles within the beacon.

 From the list or article suggestions or matching search results, click on the title of an article to preview it within the help beacon.
 You can then either scroll and read the article within the beacon...

 ...or you can click on the article's title again to open the article full page in a new browser tab.

-If you're unable to find an answer to your question, click on the Get in touch option within the help beacon to raise a support ticket for the ChurchSuite team - typical response times are within an hour during UK office hours.
+If you're unable to find an answer to your question, click on the Ask option within the help beacon to raise a support ticket for the ChurchSuite team - typical response times are within an hour during UK office hours.
 Support is also monitored outside of office hours and at weekends.

-A browser cookies maintains a history of your previous support ticket requests - click Previous messages to see support responses to send a further support message to the ChurchSuite team.
-Note that previous messages are only maintained for as long as the help beacon browser cookie is active - clearing your device's browser cache and cookies will clear your previous messages links - although the email replies to your support requests will of course still be in your regular email mailbox.
+A browser cookie maintains a history of your previous support ticket requests - click Previous Conversations to see support responses to send a further support message to the ChurchSuite team.
+Note that previous conversations are only maintained for as long as the help beacon browser cookie is active - clearing your device's browser cache and cookies will clear your previous messages links - although the email replies to your support requests will of course still be in your regular email mailbox.

-The Ask a Question help beacon is available within ChurchSuite in both browser and app environments.
+The Support help beacon is available within ChurchSuite in both browser and app environments.
 You may also like to bookmark the support article library in your preferred web browser: support.churchsuite.com.

 In addition to support articles covering each of ChurchSuite's modules, the help beacon includes a growing number of case studies, each written from the perspective of practical application - simply search in the Support help beacon for Case Studies.

 ChurchSuite website support

 The ChurchSuite website includes a wide range of resources, including a dedicated Support section covering everything from support articles...

 ...and stay up to date with the latest news and updates from ChurchSuite with our Blog.